kev9504/youtube-trendings/README.md

 * Fix bug with selecting count of videos on the page when it's more than 50 videos *done (youtube only permits from 1-50 on each load);
 * Filters button should be hidden when opened video page *done
-* In case if passed wrong video id, the user should be redirected on a page with youtube videos list *done but I was not sure,
-* so I redirected to main (I implemented both, redirection if youtube id is not correct length or if the player id does not exist)
+* In case if passed wrong video id, the user should be redirected on a page with youtube videos list *done but I was not sure, so I redirected to main (I implemented both, redirection if youtube id is not correct length or if the player id does not exist)
 * Filters should be the same as selected before on page refresh *done
+* Filters should be fetched from youtube *done but some countries do not have trendings for each of the categories
 * Unit tests coverage should be not less than 60%, higher -> better

 ##### PLEASE NOTE THAT ALL THE TASKS LISTED ABOVE ARE MANDATORY.
 We'll be evaluating your submission from the following perspectives: